Perfect (Fairground Attraction song)

-"Perfect" is the debut single by the Scottish folk and soft rock band Fairground Attraction, written by Mark E. Nevin.
-Released on 21 March 1988 by RCA, the single reached number one in the United Kingdom on 8 May 1988, where it stayed for one week.
+"Perfect" is the debut single by the British folk and soft rock band Fairground Attraction, written by Mark E. Nevin.
+Released on 21 March 1988 by RCA Records, the single reached number one in the United Kingdom on the week of 8 May 1988.
 It also reached number one in Australia, Ireland, and South Africa.
 In the United States, the song peaked at number 80 on the Billboard Hot 100.
 "Perfect" won the award for British Single of the Year at the Brit Awards 1989 and was nominated for the Ivor Novello 'Best Song Musically and Lyrically' award.

 Release

 In the UK, "Perfect" was released as a 7-inch single, 12-inch single, and CD single.
 The song was included on the band's debut studio album, The First of a Million Kisses, released later the same year.
 A version of the song with a different vocalist was used in television advertising for the British supermarket chain Asda in the late 1980s and early 1990s.
 It was re-released as a single in 1993 after it had reappeared on the compilation album Celtic Heart but this time included "Captured" by Brian Kennedy in the tracklisting.